100 Florida Trails

 Mileage: 12.5 miles

-Starting at Sopchoppy, the trail runs along the roadside to Surf Road.
-On Surf Road, it soon enters the St. Marks National Wildlife Refuge, and though still along the roadside this is a scenic ride including some boardwalks.
-At about 7 miles, it reaches Ochlockonee Bay but far enough away to have only an occasional glimpse.
-At the intersection of US 98, a trailhead was under construction when we visited.
+Starting in "downtown" Sopchoppy near the Dollar General store, the Ochlockonee Bay Trail runs roadside a few hundred feet east to Surf Road.
+Turning southeast on Surf Road, it soon enters a section of the St. Marks National Wildlife Refuge.
+Although closer to the roadway than we prefer, the traffic here is very light and the ride is mostly quiet and scenic, including some boardwalk.
+At about 7 miles, the trail turns more eastward, parallel to Ochlockonee Bay, but with only an occasional glimpse of the water.
+Reaching the intersection of US 98, a trailhead was under construction when we visited.

-Crossing US 98, the trail ends at the Tide Creek bridge and follows the roadway over the bridge, becoming a separate trail again over the bridge.
-The trail along Mash Sands Road is scenic with marsh views on one side and glimpses of the Bay on the other, a negative is that it's right along the roadway with no buffer.
-The trail enters Mashes Sands Park and ends at the boat ramp, where there's a large sandy lot with paid parking.
-Instead, continue along the road to the trailhead.
-Going past the trailhead, check out Mashes Sands Beach - a hidden gem we really enjoyed.
+Crossing US 98, the trail goes on-road a short distance to the Tide Creek bridge, becoming a roadside trail again over the bridge on Mash Island.
+The trail along Mash Sands Road is scenic with marsh views on one side and glimpses of the Bay on the other, a negative is that it's right along the roadway with little or no buffer.
+The trail then enters Mashes Sands Park and runs to the boat ramp, where there's a large sandy lot with paid parking.
+Empty when we visited, but surely busy on weekends.
+Past the boat ramp, the trail goes on-road a short distance to the trailhead.
+Going past the trailhead, check out Mashes Sands Beach - a hidden gem we really enjoyed on this beautiful day.

 Copyright © 100FloridaTrails.com.
 All Rights Reserved.